hack3r3d/dracula/DESIGN.md

 The first counter record is basically creating the counter with a count of 0.
 In the context of a disc golf scorecard, at this stage, a scorecard has been created but a disc has to yet to be thrown and recorded.

 The position data point is used to keep track of the order in which counts are saved to the database.
 All of these database records will have createdAt and updatedAt fields, but I feel like a specific feild to track effectively order of counter counts is more accurate.
-It's possible that more than one count for a counter has the exact same createdAt, therefore ordering the counts by createdAt may not yeild the correct results.
+It's possible that more than one count for a counter has the exact same createdAt, therefore ordering the counts by createdAt may not yeild the correct results every time.